Business Intelligence

 Security and Compliance Framework

-Security is a top priority for Azure SQL Copilot.
+Security is a top priority for Azure SQL Copilot, aligning with database security best practices.
 It employs layered protections, including content filtering and defenses against prompt injection attacks [17].
 Importantly, all data processing is handled through Azure OpenAI services, keeping it separate from OpenAI's public services.

 The platform complies with major regulations like GDPR and EU Data Boundary standards [17].
 Additionally, it tackles data-sharing risks with robust access management tools: